-The directors' emoluments disclosed above exclude the emoluments of M J Le May and N Kapur, which are paid and disclosed by the ultimate parent company, Provident Financial plc, and recharged to Provident Financial Management Services Limited, as part of a management charge.
-This management charge, which in 2021 amounted to £5.0m (2020: £7.7m), also includes a recharge of administrative costs borne by the parent company on behalf of the Company and it is not possible to identify separately the amount of M J Le May and N Kapur's emoluments.
-The emoluments of these directors are disclosed in the annual report and financial statements of Provident Financial plc.
+The emoluments of M J Le May and N Kapur are paid and disclosed by the ultimate parent company, Provident Financial plc; the emoluments of N L Moore and H S Paton are paid and disclosed by the immediate parent company, PFMSL.
+Directors' emoluments are recharged to the Company as part of a management charge.
+This management charge also includes a recharge of administrative costs borne by the immediate parent company on behalf of the Company and it is not possible to identify separately the amount relating to each director's emoluments.